-Britain's best builds in Boquete
+Britain's best best pond gardeners build in Boquete

 Paul and Jenny Saban know a thing or two about building beautiful gardens.
 In their native Britain in 2000, their ornamental garden with its myriad ponds and fountains was voted, “Pond of the year,” by “Koi Ponds & Gardens Magazine.”
 That is quite an achievement considering that half of the people in Britain seem to spend their time transforming their back gardens into an aquatic paradise.